ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-08-07-observer-pattern.md

 date: 2020-08-07T04:04:10.000Z
 featuredpost: true
 featuredimage: /img/observer-pattern.png
-description: TThe Observer Pattern is a design pattern that allows objects to react to changes in another object's data while maintaining loose coupling.
+description: The Observer Pattern is a design pattern that allows objects to react to changes in another object's data while maintaining loose coupling.
 In this pattern, observer objects can decide at runtime whether to receive data from the subject object.
 tags:
   - software development
   - coding